Fenrir12/bpnn-ai-intro/README.md

 # Getting started
 1. cd into your workspace
-2. type :
+2. type the following commands in your terminal:
+'''
-  a. git clone
+git clone
+'''